Colin-Suckow/FogStation/README.md

 ## Status
-Can boot bios, display boot screen, and load and run software from cdrom, stuck on controller/memory card access
+Can boot bios, display boot screen, and load and run software from cdrom, gpu bugs are blocking ridge racer from being playable

 ## Implemented (for the most part)
 - MIPS R3000 CPU